 This page is for the essay submissions in either Semester 1 of BIOL10000 : Draft Tutorial Essay, or the MEDN10000 Year 1 PEP Individual Report.
-In the following, the work that is being submitted will be referred to as simply “Essay”.
+In the following instructions, the work that is being submitted will be referred to as simply “Essay”.

 BIOL10000: Both Draft and Final Essay are submitted via BIOL10000 Tutorial Blackboard site.